Twocoolguy/BrickThrower/README.md

 This is not due to me not having interest in the plugin, more that the plugin is complete.
 There would be nothing else that I would have interest into adding to the plugin as anything more would push away from the point of the plugin.
 I also want to work on other plugins.
 This plugin has been a lot of fun to work on. :)

-After 1.3.0 there will be a new branch called "wip" This branch will be for any updates/changes I want to make or any pull request changes other people make.
-This is where all new updates should go.
-More than likely at some point those updates will be pushed into a release version.
+After 1.3.0 there will be a new branch called "wip".
+This branch will be for any kind of update (bug patches, supporting new versions of minecraft, and documentation).
+Any change I make to the code will go to that branch.
+Any pull requests made that are accepted will also go to this branch.
+Once there is enough changes (which is under my discretion as to what constitutes as "enough") the wip branch will be merged into the main branch and I will release an update onto spigot (after testing of course).

 ## Finished Updates

 ### 1.2.2:
-- Add ability to also have netherbricks
+- Added ability to also get nether_bricks instead of normal bricks by typing: /brickthrower get nether
-- Use NBT tags to store no_craft data instead of lore.
+- Started using NBT tags to store no_craft data instead of lore.

 ### 1.2.3:
-- Add ability to change what the item is.
+- Added the ability to change what the default item you get from /brickthrower get is (you can change this in the config).
-- Add ability to have a list of items you can use.
+- Added the ability to have a list of items you can use (you can add and remove items in the config)
-- Add ability to change the name of the item.
+- Added the ability to change the name of the item /brickthrower get gives you (you can change this in the config).
-- New Alias for command, brth instead of brickthrower
+- Added new alias for the brickthrower command, brth instead of brickthrower
 - Performance Improvements

 ### 1.2.4:
-- Refactoring Code
-- More config
+- Refactored the code for performance improvements and readability.
+- Fixed many bugs.
+One in particular that would delete an item in your offhand when trying to throw bricks.
+- Added a new config option to change how long an item stays appearing for.
-- Adding Support for more versions
+- Added Support for more versions of Minecraft:
+  - 1.12
+  - 1.11
+  - 1.10
+  - 1.9
+  - 1.8